prasys/website-v2/exampleSite/content/homepage/services.md

 ### AI Automation Services

-Our AI automation services are designed to revolutionize organizational efficiency by automating routine and mundane tasks.
-Here, we implement a human-in-the-loop approach, we ensure that AI complements human expertise, enhancing decision-making and operational precision.
-This synergy of AI and human insight not only streamlines processes but also adheres to the principles of responsible AI, guaranteeing ethical, transparent, and accountable solutions.
+Our AI automation services are designed to revolutionise organisational efficiency by automating routine and mundane tasks.
+Here, we implement a human-in-the-loop approach, we ensure that AI complements human (we put humans first), enhancing decision-making and operational precision.
+Our services are grounded on the principles of responsible AI (guaranteeing ethical, transparent, and accountable solutions).

 ### Building Automation with AI